rockstorm101/zippey/README.md

 its content is copied to data section without any change, otherwise, data is base64 coded to ensure the entire file is text format.

+## Try Out
+Before trying anthing, please remember to add the file filter by running the following command inside the directory you have cloned.

+>   git config filter.zippey.smudge "$PWD/zippey.py d"
+>   git config filter.zippey.clean  "$PWD/zippey.py e"

+These two lines register the zippey filter to git.
+The .gitattributes file has settings that enforce Microsoft Word docx file to use this filter.